-Compare the Cowboys of Landry and Schramm to the team under Jerry Jones and the Raiders under the fading Al Davis.
-The primary issue with owning your own franchise and micromanaging the same, is the inability to accept past mistakes and equal inability to avoid their re-execution.
-They spend freely on a JaMarcus Russell, hire a long line of different yes people with inferior skill sets, have multiple people assigned to the same tasks, They often confuse the failure to discuss problems as “loyalty”, and oftentimes have a difficult go of getting their organizations to embrace more than mediocrity.
+Compare the Cowboys of Landry and Schramm to the team's erratic on-field course under Jerry Jones.
+The Raiders in the last years of a fading Al Davis demonstrated a primary issue with owning your own franchise and micromanaging the same, The inability to accept past mistakes and inability to avoid their re-execution is a plague on certain franchises.
+The Raiders spent freely on a JaMarcus Russell on a whim.
+Al hired a long line of different yes people with inferior skill sets and had multiple people assigned to the same tasks, They often confused the failure to discuss problems as “loyalty”, and oftentimes have a difficult go of getting their organizations to embrace more than mediocrity.

 Insanity often wins while these teams continually find new ways to lose and torture their devoted fans, business partners, and lose great team members.
 You may ask about the Yankees under “the Boss” George Steinbrenner and the great teams of the late 1990’s.
-Most define that turnaround as beginning with the two year suspension he served , and the ability of Brian Cashman and Joe Torre to avoid the same disasters that previously occurred under George.
+Most define that turnaround as beginning with the two-year suspension he served in the late 1980's and the ability of Brian Cashman and Joe Torre to avoid the same disasters that previously occurred under George.

 The list of failures takes longer to recite in a post than the successes.
-These situations are the same in any other business, certainly in hotel management, and there is great commonality in both the cardinal sins leading to failure and implementing certain key practices to win.
+These situations are the same in any other business, certainly in hotel management, and there is a great commonality in both the cardinal sins leading to failure and implementing certain key practices to win.
 I prefer to focus on winners.
-For that I have a great teacher.
+For that, we have a great teacher.

 THE LAST LAUGH

-Many would disagree in view of the years since his death.
+Many would disagree in view of the social developments in the NFL in the years since his death.
 Walsh created the Minority Coaching Fellowship in 1987 to help African American coaches improve their job prospects in the NFL and Division I colleges by inviting them to an up-close look at the 49ers' operation.
 Among those who took advantage of the program were Tyrone Willingham, Bengals head coach Marvin Lewis and countless NFL assistants.
-The NFL later turned the fellowship into a league-wide program .
+The NFL later turned the fellowship into a league-wide program.
 Bill Walsh is also largely credited for the Rooney Rule, which assures minority coaches are strongly considered for head coaching jobs.

 Bill Walsh may have branded himself as a sage white-haired professor, who spent his spare time engaged in academia due to his two stints coaching Stanford football.
 In reality, his created persona hid both a creative and sensitive man.